Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: SUR strategies for conservative estimates

 \subsection{SUR criteria}

+Suppose that the first $n$ locations and their respective function evaluations are known.
+Here we introduce one-step lookahead SUR criteria for conservative estimates based on the measures of residual uncertainty previously introduced.
+In a sequential algorithm we minimize such criteria to select the next batch of $q>0$ locations $x_{n+1}, \dots, x_{n+q} \in \inSpace$.

-Since the locations $X_{n+1}, \ldots, X_{n+q}$ and the responses $Z_{X_{n+1}}, \ldots, Z_{X_{n+q}}$ are unknown, the uncertainty $H_{n+q}$ and the conservative level $\ConsLevel_{n+q}$ are $\mathcal{A}_{n+q}$-measurable random variables.
-The criteria introduced below (\cref{eq:VorobCriterion,eq:T2criterion}) are properly defined for $\rho=\ConsLevel_{n+q}$, however, there are no closed form formulae to solve the expectations in their definitions.
-For this reason, the criteria's implementations use the last known level $\ConsLevel_{n}$.
+Since the locations $x_{n+1}, \ldots, x_{n+q}$ and the responses $Z_{n+1}, \ldots, Z_{n+q}$ are unknown, the uncertainty $H_{n+q}$ and the conservative level $\ConsLevel_{n+q}$ are random variables.
+The criteria introduced below (\cref{eq:VorobCriterion,eq:T2criterion}) are properly defined for $\rho=\ConsLevel_{n+q}$, the conservative level after $n+q$ evaluations, however, in that case the expectations involved can only be computed with an expensive Monte Carlo procedure.
+The criteria's implementations use the last known level $\rho=\ConsLevel_{n}$ which allows to expand the criteria in fast-to-evaluate formulae.
 We consider two sampling criterion based on the uncertainty functions in~\cref{eq:VorobUncertainty,eq:T2Uncertainty}.

 The \emph{conservative $J_n$} criterion is defined as